kohalex9/Assessment1/README.md

-# Assessment1
+# Assessment 1
-This repo consists the complete fully functional code for Assessment 1
+This repository consists the complete project file for Assessment 1.